infinitered/solidarity/docs/options.md

 Understanding the `.solidarity` file helps you read and write new solidarity checks for any project.

 ## Solidarity Rules
-The `.solidarity` file is a JSON object with a set of rules to enforce on each computer's environment.
+The `.solidarity` file is a JSON object with a set of requirements to enforce on each computer's environment.
+All requirements should be specified inside the `requirements` key.

+See [.solidarity.example](../.solidarity.example) for an example of what a file might look like in a project.

-Each type of check is dictated by the `rule` property.
+Each type of requirement check is dictated by the `rule` property.
 Depending on the `rule` is what other properties will be required

 ### CLI Rules